-- Full payment of the connection charge upon acceptance of the offer, if construction will commence within three months of acceptance and cannot be logically segmented into distinct stages of construction; or - Initial payment of 20% of the total connection charges on acceptance of offer to cover costs typically incurred to commence a connection plus pre-payment for any specialised or non-standard assets that need to be ordered, followed by with the remainder remaining payment due one month prior to construction.
+- 1. Full payment of the connection charge upon acceptance of the offer, if construction will commence within three months of acceptance and cannot be logically segmented into distinct stages of construction; or - 2.
+Initial payment of 20% of the total connection charges on acceptance of offer to cover costs typically incurred to commence a connection plus pre-payment for any specialised or non-standard assets that need to be ordered, with the remaining payment due one month prior to construction.